 Put simply, eating mindfully means eating with intent and attention.
 But what does that even mean?
 Well, when we pay attention to the act of eating, we are more aware of:

 The idea is not to be 100% mindful with every bite of every meal, though.
 No!
-Instead, the concept of mindful eating makes us more aware of eating in general, feel the pleasures of eating the food, the reasons why we are eating the food, and the atmosphere around us as well.
+Instead, the concept of mindful eating makes us more aware of eating in general,.

 So yes, I know it may sound to some like an overly sensitive, overly caring approach to eating, but it works!
 Here are some of the benefits of eating mindfully.